Travel + Leisure Co.: History

 The company's origins can be traced to the founding of Hospitality Franchise Systems (HFS) in 1990, created as a vehicle to acquire hotel franchises.
 By 1995, it had acquired the Days Inn, Howard Johnson, Ramada, and Super 8 brands.
 HFS then expanded into other businesses.
 In 1996, it acquired the timeshare exchange service Resort Condominiums International.
 In 1997, HFS merged with CUC International to form Cendant Corporation.
 Cendant increased its involvement in the timeshare business by buying Fairfield Communities in 2001 and Trendwest Resorts in 2002.
 In 2005, Cendant bought the Wyndham hotel brand from the Blackstone Group.

 On July 31, 2006, Wyndham Worldwide was created as a spin-off from Cendant with ownership of its hotel and timeshare businesses, as part of a plan to break Cendant up into four separate companies.

 In 2013, Wyndham acquired Shell Vacations Club for $102 million plus $153 million of assumed debt.

 In August 2017, Wyndham announced plans to spin off its hotel division to shareholders as a separate publicly traded company, thereby becoming a pure timeshare company.
 The spin-off of Wyndham Hotels & Resorts occurred on May 31, 2018, and what remained of Wyndham Worldwide was renamed as Wyndham Destinations the same day.

+In 2026, Newsweek listed Travel + Leisure Co. as one of America's Most Charitable Companies.